CorrelAid/kn_stolpersteine_survey/README.md

 Example (null, True/False might be slightly inaccurate, will have to check):

+   - Fertig: True or False, whether this entry has been completed and checked centrally
    - Vorname: Jane
    - Nachname: Doe
    - URL: doe_family.html